 - 65% of directors have drawn funds directly from the family bank account.

-- Directors from 48% of businesses have drawn funds or used personal credit cards
+- Directors from 48% of businesses have drawn funds or used personal credit cards.

-- Investments over £10,000 are funded by mortgaging family homes
+- Investments over £10,000 are funded by mortgaging family homes.

-What do they need the money for?
-48% used the money as set-up costs.
+Of those surveyed, 48% used the money as set-up costs.
 37% said they used it on equipment or premises.
-30% of the funds were used to pay off suppliers’ bills and 26% to clear off debt!
+30% of the funds were used to pay off suppliers’ bills and 26% to clear off debts.

-Perhaps investments aren’t what is needed.
-Perhaps you should downsize and reduce your staff resource and costs.
+Perhaps investments aren’t what is needed; you may need to downsize and reduce your staff, resources and costs.
 Maybe because of changed circumstances your business can now only afford to repay a portion of its debt.
-As a better alternative to simply shutting down the business (better for staff, better for creditors, better for you) a Company Voluntary Arrangement (CVA) may be a solution for a limited company or if the enterprise operates as a sole trader, an Individual Voluntary Arrangement (IVA).
+As a better alternative to simply shutting down a limited company (better for staff, better for creditors, and better for you), a Company Voluntary Arrangement (CVA) may be the right solution.
+Or if you operate as a sole trader, an Individual Voluntary Arrangement (IVA).